2022 Paradise Jam

 The 2022 Paradise Jam is an early-season men's and women's college basketball tournament.
 The tournament, which began in 2000, is part of the 2022–23 NCAA Division I men's basketball season and 2022–23 NCAA Division I women's basketball season.
-The tournament will be played at the Sports and Fitness Center in Saint Thomas, U.S. Virgin Islands.
+The tournament was played at the Sports and Fitness Center in Saint Thomas, U.S. Virgin Islands.
+Drake won the men's tournament, in the women's tournament Georgia won the Island Division, and Arkansas won the Reef Division.